leuty/icon-model/doc/www/atmosphere/atmosphere.md

 In addition, the model provides a comprehensive set of diagnostic quantities, such as surface pressure, wind gusts or potential vorticity just to name a few.
-An extensive, but still incomplete list of available output variables is provided in Appendix A of the {term}`ICON Tutorial 2024`.
+An extensive, but still incomplete list of available output variables is provided in Appendix A of the {term}`ICON Tutorial`.

 In mathematical terms, the ICON atmosphere model solves the fully compressible non-hydrostatic Navier-Stokes equations on the sphere.
 The explicitly resolved scales of